shusunny/streamlit-ImageSeg/README.md

 <img src="Resource/K-means-clustering-algorithm.png" width="500">

 ## Proof of Concept
-You can find the PoC algorithm at this [notebook](Resource\ImageSeg_kmeans.ipynb)
+You can find the PoC algorithm at this [notebook](https://github.com/shusunny/streamlit-project/blob/master/Resource/ImageSeg_kmeans.ipynb)

 ---

 ## Live Demo
 https://share.streamlit.io/shusunny/streamlit-project/ImageSeg.py

-*You will need some time waiting the program to process the image especially if you upload a **large image and iterate many steps**.*
+*You will need some time waiting the program to process the image and **extra time** if you upload **a large image and iterate many steps**.*

 ## Example Output
 Original Image: